Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 Another technique to keep cortisol levels down and treat exercise as stress relief is investing in your cool-down period.

-There is also significant evidence to suggest that listening to slow, calming music relieves high cortisol levels.
+There is also significant evidence that listening to slow, calming music helps reduce high cortisol levels.
 It may even help your body to recover more quickly following exercise.

 Rather than rushing your cool-down, take your time.
 Findings from the University of Nevada suggest that the optimal music tempo for relaxation is around 60 beats per minute.
 For best results, individuals should listen to it for at least 45 minutes, while in a relaxed position.